-Among the Safad artists whose work has been strongly influenced by Kabbalistic themes are Avraham Lowenthal (Kabbalah Art Gallery) on Tet Vav St; Sheva Chaya, the glassblower, on Arlozorov St. just below the general exhibition; and David Friedman in the Jewish Quarter on Shimon Bar Yochai St. All three are generally happy to discuss the influence of Kabbalah on their work.
+Among the Safad artists whose work has been strongly influenced by Kabbalistic themes are Avraham Lowenthal (Kabbalah Art Gallery) on Tet Vav St; Sheva Chaya, the glassblower, on Arlozorov Street, just below the general exhibition; and David Friedman in the Jewish Quarter on Shimon Bar Yochai St. All three are generally happy to discuss the influence of Kabbalah on their work.

 Open hours are a bit irregular, but the artists are generally welcoming to visitors and happy to discuss their work.

-There are various ways of spelling Zefat – Safed – Safad – Zfat and these spellings are used interchangeably.
+Again, there are various ways of spelling Zefat – Safed – Safad – Zfat and these spellings are used interchangeably.

 We recommend that you allow time to browse and enjoy the unique atmosphere of both the Zefat Artists’ Colony and of the Zefat Old Jewish Quarter.
 For an overview of Zefat/Safed, check out An Introduction to Zefat.